Ahead of the Curve

 The society's great achievement is to have created a sense of suspended animation, largely thanks to the meticulous preservation not simply of the building itself but also of so many of the Gropiuses' personal effects.
 The house, in all its modern splendor, looks as if the couple could have just gone out for a walk -- perhaps to Walden Pond, a place of pilgrimage for all those who have lived deliberately.

-See our photo gallery for more images of the Gropius House.
+photo gallery for more images of the Gropius House.

 Text by Joseph Grima